About Doug Mentes, Esq.

 Filing the IRS Form 1023-EZ?

-The Internal Revenue Service (IRS) introduced a new, short form application for tax-exempt status: IRS Form 1023-EZ.
-The file form is significantly shorter than the IRS 1023 application, and takes substantially less time to fill out.
-This will especially help smaller nonprofits, but organizations may be surprised to learn that the IRS’ acceptance of the 1023-EZ does not assure compliance with IRS code and regulations.
+The Internal Revenue Service (IRS) introduced a new, short-form application for tax-exempt status: IRS Form 1023-EZ.
+The file form is significantly shorter than the IRS 1023 application and takes substantially less time to fill out.
+This will especially help smaller nonprofits, but organizations may be surprised to learn that the IRS’ acceptance of the 1023-EZ does not assure compliance with the Internal Revenue Code and regulations.
 Who Can File the 1023-EZ?
-To be eligible to file for tax exemption with the …
+To be eligible to file for tax …

-Steps to Take Before a Nonprofit Applies for Tax-Exempt Status
+Five Steps To Take Before a Nonprofit Applies for Tax-Exempt Status

-For a nonprofit to obtain tax-exempt status from the Internal Revenue Service (IRS) under section 501(c)(3), obviously it must file IRS Form 1023 and await a determination.
-But there are several significant steps nonprofits must take before the application process, as nonprofit attorney and advisor Gene Takagi explains.
-Incorporate or Not?
-“You’re going to first have to determine what form of entity you’re going to operate.
-That entity is the party that is preparing and completing the …
+For a nonprofit to obtain federal tax-exempt status from the Internal Revenue Service (IRS) under section 501(c)(3), it must submit IRS Form 1023, pay the filing fee, and await a determination letter.
+However, there are several significant steps nonprofits must take before the application process, as nonprofit attorney and advisor Gene Takagi explains.
+1. Choose Whether To Incorporate “You’re going to first have to determine what form of entity you’re going to operate.
+That entity is the …

 Shareholder Rights in a Private Corporation

-Shareholder rights are an issue for large and small Oregon corporations—although most corporations in Oregon are smaller, private or close corporations.
+Shareholder rights are an issue for large and small corporations.
 Stock shares provide a secured ownership interest in a business.
 Shareholders of the corporation are the owners of the company.
 Larger corporations offer different classes of stock, while smaller organizations may offer only one class of stock.
-The most common forms of ownership interest in a corporation are common stock, preferred stock and …
+The most common forms of ownership interest in a corporation are common stock, preferred stock, and bonds.
+An agreement between the bondholder and the corporation determines a bondholder's …

 What Corporate Records Are Shareholders Entitled To?